MicrosoftDocs/winrt-api/windows.security.credentials/passwordvault.md

 # Windows.Security.Credentials.PasswordVault

 ## -description
 Represents a Credential Locker of credentials.
-The contents of the locker are specific to the app or service.
-Apps and services don't have access to credentials associated with other apps or services.
+Lockers are specific to a user.

+Apps running in an AppContainer (e.g. UWP apps) can only access the contents of their own locker (for the current user).
+Apps not running in an AppContainer (e.g. regular Desktop apps) can access all the user's lockers, including those of AppContainer apps.

 ## -remarks